 WORK RELATED ISSUES

-In managing change situations organisations require effective planning and also require their staff to understand and adapt to the change.
+For organisations: In managing change situations organisations require effective planning and also require their staff to understand and adapt to the change.
 This can be a difficult transition for staff and they often require individual or group support to make the adjustment that is required.
 Key issues addressed in a support process are, understanding the reason for change, managing change, using change as an opportunity and understanding behaviour that results from change.

 Abate Counselling & EAP Limited’s Managing Change Programmes can provide individual or group workshops to support staff and the organisation to effectively manage change.